-These allegations are used when an employee has potentially exceeded their power of use of reasonable force.
+These allegations are used when an employee has potentially exceeded the level of force necessary to achieve their objective.

 Arrest/Custodial

 Constabulary employees have the power to arrest and detain in custody.
 Use of these powers must be in accordance with legislation and considering a person's rights under the law.